ade-verd/42_rainfall/level3/Ressources/README.md

 AAAA.0x41414141
 ```

-The specifier `%4$p` prints the 4th address after the printf argument, which contains our buffer string
+The specifier `%4$p` prints the 4th address before the printf argument, which contains our buffer string

 But the goal is to replace the value of the global variable `m` with 0x40 (64).